antevis/CarND_T2_P5_MPC/README.md

     **Steering** angles span the interval of [-25,+25] degrees, **wherein values are in radians**, with negative/positive values representing angles to the left/right of the zero point respectively.

-    **Throttle** works the same way within the interval of [-1,+1], with `-/+` representing `breaking / acceleration`.
+    **Throttle** works the same way within the interval of [-1,+1], where `-/+` represent `breaking/acceleration`.

-2. The Model's main solution objective is to compute the new actuators values and return them to the Simulator environment as the control commands for the vehicle.
+2. The Model's primary solution objective is to compute the new actuators values and return them to the Simulator environment as the control commands for the vehicle.

 #### Equations